 Leaders who understand how to leverage each team member’s strengths will give each member a better chance to succeed in their role.

 Supervisors can use this knowledge to effectively delegate responsibilities, minimize conflict, and build an environment that encourages teamwork and collaboration.
+This cohesion not only improves morale but also directly impacts productivity, as well-aligned teams complete projects faster and with fewer errors.

 Employee Engagement